 The only agency of its kind in Will County, the Will County Children's Advocacy Center is a private, 501(c)(3) non-profit organization providing hope, healing and justice for children who are sexually abused, severely physically abused, or have witnessed a violent crime.
 We are fully accredited by the National Children’s Alliance and are a proud United Way of Will County partner agency.

-Annually, the Will County Children's Advocacy Center serves over 430 new children, and their non-offending family members.
-Multidisciplinary teams (MDTs) work together in our child-friendly facility to reduce trauma and identify resources so that children and families may begin the healing process.
+The Will County Children's Advocacy Center annually serves over 450 new children.
+Since opening our doors in 1995, we have served more than 8,000 children.
+Multidisciplinary teams (MDTs) work together in our child-friendly facility, to reduce trauma and identify resources, so that children and families may begin the healing process.
+We provide: